Explainable k-means. Don't be greedy, plant bigger trees!: Introduction

 The classic $k$-means clustering has been extensively studied by researchers in machine learning and theoretical computer science.
 Lloyd's algorithm (\cite{lloyd1982least}) is the most popular heuristic for $k$-means clustering. \cite{arthur2007k} proposed a randomized seeding algorithm called $k$-means++, which achieves an expected $O(\log k)$ approximation. \cite*{ahmadian2019better} designed a primal-dual algorithm with an approximation factor of $6.357$.
-To date, this is the best known approximation for $k$-means. \cite{dasgupta2008hardness} and \cite*{aloise2009np} showed that $k$-means problem is NP-hard. \cite{awasthi2015hardness} showed that it is also NP-hard to approximate the $k$-means objective within a factor of $(1+\varepsilon)$ for some positive constant $\varepsilon$ (see also~\cite*{lee2017improved}).
+It was recently improved to $6.12903$ by \cite*{GORSV22}. \cite{dasgupta2008hardness} and \cite*{aloise2009np} showed that $k$-means problem is NP-hard. \cite{awasthi2015hardness} showed that it is also NP-hard to approximate the $k$-means objective within a factor of $(1+\varepsilon)$ for some positive constant $\varepsilon$ (see also~\cite*{lee2017improved}).
 The bi-criteria approximation for $k$-means has also been studied before. \cite*{aggarwal2009adaptive} proved that $k$-means++ that picks $(1+\delta)k$ centers gives a constant factor bi-criteria approximation for some constant $\delta > 0$.
 Later, \cite{wei2016constant} and \cite*{MRS21} gave improved bi-criteria approximation guarantees for $k$-means++. \cite*{MMSW16} designed local search and LP-based algorithms with better bi-criteria approximation guarantees.